How to Make Your Website Accessible to Visually Impaired Users

 There are two million people living in the UK who currently suffer from sight loss - that's enough to fill Wembley Arena 160 times over!
 This number is set to rapidly increase, due to the ageing population, and will reach 2.25 million by 2020.

 If you had a brick and mortar shop, you'd ensure it was physically accessible for anybody and everybody that wanted to visit, so surely you should be striving to do the same on your website?
 In this blog post, we'll tell you everything you need to know about catering your website to a range of visual impairments, meaning no user will be left behind.

-1. Understanding the technology
+1. Understanding the Technology

-Most visually impaired people use two types assistive technology which enables users to access websites; screen readers and refreshable braille displays.
+Most visually impaired people use two types of assistive technology that enables users to access websites; screen readers and refreshable braille displays.
 In order to give these devices they information they need to pass onto the user, you, as a website owner, needs to give the user as much information as possible so they can have the same quality experience as a person without any visual impairment.

-2. Don’t skip on the alt text
+2. Don't Skip on the Alt Text

 Alt text is the text used in the HTML markup to describe what an image is.
 This is used for many things, including building context for users, helping visually impaired users to understand the image and the website as a whole, helping search engines to understand the topic and helping users to understand topics if the image resource fails to load.

 So when writing alt text consider the context around the image and how it is read.
 Not just the image as an isolated entity; what happens if that image isn't there?
 Does it make sense?